Long before I had my own home, I pondered the Pistol vs Shotgun vs Rifle for home defense quandary.

-Handguns are harder to shoot accurately than pistols, especially under stress.
+Handguns are harder to shoot accurately than long guns, especially under stress.

 Personally, I think Pistols are the WORST possible option.
 It’s also unfortunately what I currently have on my nightstand. (more on why later) That said, a pistol is FAR better than nothing.